-Arena Stage at the Mead Center for American Theater has announced complete casting for its upcoming production of Arthur Miller's The Price, which will be presented October 6-November 12 in the Arlene and Robert Kogod Cradle.
+Arena Stage's production of Arthur Miller's The Price is presented October 6-November 12 in the Arlene and Robert Kogod Cradle in Washington, D.C.

-Emmy and Tony winner Hal Linden (Barney Miller, The Rothschilds) will star as Gregory Solomon under the direction of Deputy Artistic Director Seema Sueko.
+Emmy and Tony winner Hal Linden (Barney Miller, The Rothschilds) stars as Gregory Solomon under the direction of Deputy Artistic Director Seema Sueko.

-Joining Linden in the four-person cast are D.C.-area actors Maboud Ebrahimzadeh (Folger Theatre’s Timon of Athens) and Rafael Untalan (Theater J’s Yellow Face) as brothers Victor Franz and Walter Franz, respectively, with Pearl Sun (Broadway’s If/Then, Next to Normal national tour) as Victor’s wife, Esther Franz.
+Joining Linden in the four-person cast are D.C.-area actors Maboud Ebrahimzadeh (Folger Theatre’s Timon of Athens) and Rafael Untalan (Theater J’s Yellow Face) as brothers Victor Franz and Walter Franz, respectively, with Pearl Sun (Broadway’s If/Then) as Victor’s wife, Esther Franz.
 Ricardo Frederick Evans (Round House’s Two Trains Running) will assume the role of Victor Franz beginning November 7.

-The forthcoming production will have set design by Wilson Chin, costume design by Ivania Stack, lighting design by Allen Lee Hughes, and sound design by Roc Lee.
+The production also has set design by Wilson Chin, costume design by Ivania Stack, lighting design by Allen Lee Hughes, and sound design by Roc Lee.
 The dialect coach is Zach Campion, the stage manager is Trevor A. Riley, and the assistant stage manager is Jen Grunfeld.

 Tickets are available online at ArenaStage.org, by phone at (202) 488-3300, or at the Sales Office at 1101 Sixth St., SW, D.C.

 (Updated October 6, 2017)